DataDog/datadog-operator/docs/install-openshift.md

    ```
    Replace `<DATADOG_API_KEY>` and `<DATADOG_APP_KEY>` with your [Datadog API and application keys][3]

-**Note**: Starting with the version `1.0.3` of the Datadog Operator listing the Webhook Conversion is enabled by default.
-This will let you create DatadogAgent objects with the v1alpha1 or the new v2alpha1.
+**Note**: Starting with the version `1.0.3` of the Datadog Operator, listing the Webhook Conversion is enabled by default.
+This lets you create DatadogAgent objects with the v1alpha1 or the newer v2alpha1.

 2. Create a file with the spec of your `DatadogAgent` deployment configuration.